-If you want me to hold a rabbit(s), I now require a 50% money order or check.
-You can send it in the mail or in person, but until I receive the money I will not hold the rabbit.
-We do not do shipping or PayPal yet.
+If you want me to hold a rabbit(s), I now require a 50% money order, check or PayPal You can send it in the mail or in person, but until I receive the money I will not hold the rabbit.
+We do not do shipping.
 If the rabbit(s) get's ill within 3 weeks of it being in your possession, I will refund some of the money depending on what the original price was.
 However I do need proof of the illness with a picture.
 Picture(s) should include the illness and tattoo (in the same picture if possible).

 My main breed is Thriantas, so i'll explain why I adore them so much.

 I have quite a few Thriantas in my barn.
 Their personality is terrific.
 Their calm, friendly, and curious rabbits.
 Some will greet me at the door, and some will do laps in their cage.
 When you hold them, their always looking around to see what's going on, especially at rabbit shows.
 They love to stick their heads out of the show boxs to see the other rabbits and the other breeders.
 Their most beautiful quality is their color.
 Their a gorgeous fire-red color with thick black eye lashes.
 I've found the girls with richer color have darker eye lashes, which makes them even more stunning.
 The first Thrianta (Rusty) I ever got was in 2005 but sadly he left our rabbitry in 2013.
 I have a big back yard, and he loved to run around all over in the summer.
 I had trained him to come when I called his name, and it was really funny and adorable to see how high he jumped when he would run to me.
 They are a very trusting breed.
 Usually i'll set up a fence for one at a time so they can run around and get some exercise in the summer.